EPFL-ENAC/unhcr-geneva-tech-hub-app/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: 🐞 Bug
-about: Create a report to help us improve
+description: File a bug/issue
-title: "[Bug]: "
+title: "[BUG] <title>"
-labels: bug
+labels: [Bug, Needs Triage]
 assignees: guilbep
 body:
-  - type: markdown
+- type: checkboxes
   attributes:
-      value: |
-        Thanks for taking the time to fill out this bug report!
+    label: Is there an existing issue for this?
+    description: Please search to see if an issue already exists for the bug you encountered.
+    options:
+    - label: I have searched the existing issues
+      required: true
-  - type: input
+- type: textarea
-    id: contact
   attributes:
-      label: Contact Details
+    label: Current Behavior
-      description: How can we get in touch with you if we need more info?
-      placeholder: ex. email@example.com
+    description: A concise description of what you're experiencing.
   validations:
     required: false
 - type: textarea
-    id: what-happened
   attributes:
-      label: What happened?
+    label: Expected Behavior
-      description: Also tell us, what did you expect to happen?
-      placeholder: A clear and concise description of what the bug is.
+    description: A concise description of what you expected to happen.
-      value: "A bug happened!"
   validations:
-      required: true
+    required: false
 - type: textarea
-    id: how-to-reproduce
   attributes:
-      label: How To Reproduce The Bug
+    label: Steps To Reproduce
-      description: "Steps to reproduce the behavior:"
+    description: Steps to reproduce the behavior.
-      placeholder: "step1: .. step2: .. et c
-      value: "1.
-Go to '...'
-                2. Click on '....'
-                3. Scroll down to '....'
+    placeholder: |
+      1. In this environment...
+      2. With this config...
+      3. Run '...'
-                4. See error"
+      4. See error...
   validations:
-      required: true
+    required: false
 - type: textarea
-    id: what-to-expect
   attributes:
-      label: What to expect?
+    label: Environment
-      description: Also tell us, what did you expect to happen?
-      placeholder: Description of the expected behavior
-      value: "A clear and concise description of what you expected to happen."
+    description: |
+      examples:
+        - **OS**: Ubuntu 20.04
+        - **Node**: 13.14.0
+        - **npm**: 7.6.3
+    value: |
+        - OS:
+        - Node:
+        - npm:
+    render: markdown
   validations:
-      required: true
+    required: false
-  - type: dropdown
-    id: browsers
-    attributes:
-      label: What browsers are you seeing the problem on?
-      multiple: true
-      options:
-        - Firefox
-        - Chrome
-        - Safari
-        - Microsoft Edge
 - type: textarea
-    id: logs
   attributes:
-      label: Relevant log output
-      description: Please copy and paste any relevant log output.
-This will be automatically formatted into code, so no need for backticks.
-      render: shell
----

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here. (e.g URL / or way of authenticate to the app / location / vpn ?)
+    label: Anything else?
+    description: |
+      Links?
+References?
+Anything that will give us more context about the issue you are encountering!

+      Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
+  validations:
+    required: false